dwgb93/TEI_WildfireSpread/README.md

 ## Introduction

 Wildfires endanger lives, property, and the environment.
-Unfortunately, humans are the cause for approximately 85% of wildfires leading to billions of dollars worth of damage every year in the United States alone.
-By predicting where ongoing wildfire will spread, we can mitigate these significant costs by optimally allocating resources to start evacuation and suppression efforts.
+Unfortunately, humans are the cause for approximately 85% of wildfires leading to thousands of deaths and billions of dollars worth of damage every year in the United States alone.
+By predicting where ongoing wildfire will spread, we can mitigate these significant costs  for stakeholders, like first responders and civilians, by optimally allocating resources to start evacuation and suppression efforts.

 Using data of wildfires in the United States from 2012 to 2020 (Huot et al., 2022), the following questions can be answered:
 * Which features are most important in wildfire spread prediction?